$

-Broadway is hot following the 2024 Tony Awards, where The Outsiders took home the award for Best Musical.
+As Broadway gears up for the 2026 spring season, everyone is waiting patiently to see who will take home the Tony Award for Best Musical.
 Want to see other shows that have taken home this coveted prize?
-Let’s take a look at the six currently running Broadway musicals that have won the Tony Award for Best Musical (among many others).
+Let’s take a look at the seven currently running Broadway musicals that have won the Tony Award for Best Musical (among many others).

 The Lion King at the Minskoff Theatre, 1998 Tony Award winner